Azure/mec-app-solution-accelerator/README.md

 - Able to cover broad/large areas, wirelessly
 - Dynamic and on-demand network QoS

-Those needs are provided most of them by typical environments such as 5G Private MEC and 5G Public MEC, but Wi-Fi and cabled network is also complementary.
+The network related needs are usually provided by environments such as 5G Private MEC and 5G Public MEC, but Wi-Fi and cabled network are also complementary.

 ## Supported deployments for this example application: